osteofelidae/XORLinkedList/README.md

 	}
 </snip>
 ```
 Notice the `&` between the square brackets at the start of the function.
-This will allow the lambda function to access varaibles in the current scope freely.
+This will allow the lambda function to access variables in the current scope freely.

 **Caching**\
 The following are provided for manual cache manipulation: